theNerd247/john4Study/main.md

 God did!

-You may be asking yourself: "But Noah, aren't we supposed to start with sin?"

-Starting with sin assumes that they know about God already.

-In today's world many people haven't given God a second thought.
-So we must start before sin started.

 "God loves you" goes straight to the heart of man - each of us desire deep down to be loved!